connexcs/docs/docs/setup/advanced/language.md

 3. Enter the new text in the Translation text box.
 4. Click `Save`.
 5. If you do not see the change, click Refresh located at the top of page.

-!!!question "What will happen if I add another entry for a word that Control Panel has translated by default"
-	If you add a non-English equivalent for a word, say 'Channel' as 'canal'.
-The Control Panel contains a default entry for 'Channel' as 'Canales'.
-In such cases, the Control Panel replaces the default entry with your new word.

 ## Delete or Reset Non-English Equivalents
 To delete a non-English equivalent you added or to reset an incorrect change to a default entry: